na-na-hi/renget/archive/smgenskins.md

  - Ah Puch
    - Galactic Invader & Nutcromancer Ah Puch have such large VFX cues for his 3 / Antiheal Grenade debuff that it begins to obscure the actual vision of the target in question.
      Both are SPL banned.
-   - AP-15 Ah Puch has extremly bright green VFX across abilities, making it much more distracting in general.
+   - AP-15 Ah Puch has extremly bright VFX across abilities, making it much more distracting in general.

  - Amaterasu
-   - /
+   - \

  - Anhur
-   - Starslayer Anhur's modified Basic Attack animation *(shooting a smalL VFX laser from his Spear, instead of throwing the Spear)*, and the mesh-glare VFX + loud SFX on his 1 / Pillar is enough to net it an SPL ban. *Not that it really matters at this point, since the last \*(and only time you could get it)\* was as a Ranked Reward from Season 3; not even Skin Boosters letting you take it out on loan.
+   - Starslayer Anhur's modified Basic Attack animation *(shooting a small VFX laser from his Spear, instead of throwing the Spear)*, and the mesh-glare VFX + loud SFX on his 1 / Pillar is enough to net it an SPL ban. *Not that it really matters at this point, since the last \*(and only time you could get it)\* was as a Ranked Reward from Season 3; not even Skin Boosters letting you take it out on loan.
 But hey, if youre one of the 14 players that both played enough ranked to get it, and are still around, the SPL are sneething about it.*
    - You may have heard that Olympian Anhur offers Skin Advantage.
-This used to be true - projectiles were bugged to be inverted for a long time, meaning that the damaging-tip of his Spear came after being hit by the pole as it phased through you *(which was doubly-worse, as Olympian uses a double-ended Javelin, as oppose to a clear End-Tip Spear)*.
+		This \*used\* to be true - it's projectiles were bugged to be inverted for a long time, meaning that the damaging-tip of his Spear came after being hit by the pole as it phased through you *(which was doubly-worse, as Olympian uses a double-ended Javelin, as oppose to a clear End-Tip Spear)*.
 It also messed with his throwing animation *(as it would immediately invert forward as it left his hand)*, making it hard to play around his Basics.
-This has been fixed. *Despite this, old habits die hard, and Olympian is still a semi-notorious skin of choice for many tryhard Anhurs.*
+This has been fixed.
+		*Despite this, old habits die hard, and Olympian is still a semi-notorious skin of choice for many tryhard Anhurs.*

  - Anubis
-   - Stargate Anubis has a feinter trail-off for the edge of his 1 / Breath
+   - Stargate Anubis has a feinter trail-off for the edge of his 1 / Breath.

  - Ao Kuang
-   - Vampire Bloodline Ao Kuang uses a rapier, and his 2 / Mini-dragons are replaces with small Bats
+	- \

  - Aphrodite
-   - /
+   - \

  - Apollo
-   - Prot Buff effect.
+   - Prot Buff & Speed Buff VFX effect varies on skins.
    - Elite Agent Apollo has tiny projectile Basic Attacks, and almost no audio cue on his 2 & 3.
-Fits the theme of an infiltrator / spy, but is an objective Skin Advantage as a result.
+While it fits the theme of an infiltrator / spy, it is an objective Skin Advantage as a result.

  - Arachne
-   - /
+   - \

  - Ares
+   - Shackled Souls Ares is banned at an SPL level.
+No idea why.
-   - The outer edge of Ares's 2 / Bolster can vary on skins - with some skins having no clear outer edge, and others having a clearly defined ring around him.
+   - The outer edge of Ares's 2 / Bolster-Aura can vary on skins - with some skins having no clear outer edge, and others having a clearly defined ring around him.
        - Extremely Well Defined / Most Advantage
 			 - Chilling Hersir
 			 - Bit Battler